A general partnership is created on the basis of. General partnership, its distinctive features and characteristics

 To register, you must provide the following information and documents:

-• the type of activity that is planned to be carried out;
+• the type of activity you plan to engage in;

-• information on the amount of the authorized capital, including the procedure for its payment;
+• information on the size of the authorized capital, including the procedure for its payment;

 • information about the chosen taxation system;

-• the permanent address at which the organization is located (it is allowed to indicate the address of a rented or non-residential premises);
+• permanent address where the organization is located (it is allowed to indicate the address of rented or non-residential premises);

 • information about the founders, as well as copies of constituent documents.

-This will require you to pay approx. 4 thousand rubles.
+In this case you will need to pay approx. 4 thousand rubles.
 The application for opening is signed by an authorized person and certified by a notary.

 Liquidation and reorganization

 These procedures are carried out in accordance with Art.
-61 of the Civil Code of the Russian Federation.
-In addition, this association may be recognized as liquidated in the event that if all members leave it or it consists of one member.
-The remaining partner has the right to transform the organization into a business entity, acting in accordance with the Civil Code of the Russian Federation.
+61 Civil Code of the Russian Federation.
+In addition, this association may be recognized as liquidated if if all members leave it or it consists of one member.
+The remaining partner has the right to transform the organization into a business company, acting in accordance with the Civil Code of the Russian Federation.
 This transformation can be carried out no later than 6 months after the actual disappearance of the community.

-In addition, liquidation can occur if it is provided for by the memorandum of association.
-In other cases, the existence of the organization is considered indefinite and not subject to either reorganization or liquidation.
+In addition, liquidation can occur if it is provided for in the memorandum of association.
+In other cases, the existence of an organization is considered indefinite and not subject to either reorganization or liquidation.

 Advantages and disadvantages

 A general partnership has both advantages and disadvantages.
-Fortunately, the latter are much smaller, but still they exist.
+Fortunately, there are much fewer of the latter, but they still exist.

 So, the advantages of the legal form are:

 • Additional funds.
-Thanks to the admission of new members to the association, it receives a lot of additional funds that can be used for the further development of entrepreneurial activity.
+Thanks to the admission of new members to the association, it receives a lot of additional funds that can be used for the further development of business activities.

 • Confidence.
 Potential creditors trust such an organization more than firms.

-The only, but very significant disadvantage is the need to pay the total debts out of your own pocket.
-Comrades always risk not only common, but also personal property.
+The only, but very significant, disadvantage is the need to pay general debts from your own pocket.
+Comrades always risk not only their common property, but also their personal property.

 An example of the functioning of an organization

-An example is an association organized, for example, by individual entrepreneurs N. I. Ivanov, V. V. Sokolov and E. P. Myagkova on March 1, 2003.
-These entrepreneurs formed a general partnership "Ivanov and Co" with the aim of producing knitted clothes.
+As an example, we can cite an association organized, for example, by individual entrepreneurs N. I. Ivanov, V. V. Sokolov and E. P. Myagkova on March 1, 2003.
+These entrepreneurs formed the general partnership “Ivanov and Co” for the purpose of producing knitted clothing.

-For the first period of work, the profit amounted to at least 30,000 rubles.
-Half of it was distributed in proportion to the amount of earnings, and the rest was divided equally between all participants, which was agreed in the memorandum of association.
+During the first period of work, the profit was at least 30,000 rubles.
+Half of it was distributed in proportion to the amount of earnings, and the rest was divided equally among all participants, as agreed in the memorandum of association.

-Recently, it is almost impossible to meet such a community, but in the past it was this organizational and legal form of doing business that was most widely used, especially in the Americas and in Russia in the 19th century.
+Recently, it is almost impossible to find such a community, but in the past it was this organizational and legal form of doing business that was most widely used, especially on the American continent and in Russia in the 19th century.

 In addition to full partnerships, there are also limited partnerships, which are also called limited partnerships.
-The main difference between them is the need to pay bills with personal property, if we are talking about the full version, and the absence of such a need in the second case.
+The main difference between them is the need to pay bills with personal property if we are talking about the full option, and the absence of such a need in the second case.

-Fellows in faith always risk only their own contributions, but their personal property remains intact.
+Faithful partners always risk exclusively their own contributions, but their personal property remains intact.

-In the event that several comrades of faith have joined the full association, the latter do not take any active part in business activities, but are obliged to pay entrance and other fees in a timely manner.
+If several comrades in faith have joined the full association, the latter do not take any active part in business activities, but are obliged to promptly pay entrance and other fees.

-The community on faith has the right to carry out any commercial activity that does not contradict the law, take part in charity, provide marketing and consulting services, create conditions for the use of the latest scientific and technical innovations.
+The community of faith has the right to carry out any commercial activity that does not contradict the law, take part in charity, provide marketing and consulting services, and create conditions for the use of the latest scientific and technical innovations.

 Other important nuances